 Browline glasses, such a club masters, began to emerge in the 1950s.
 These glasses are thicker at the top of the frame, enhancing the wearers’ natural browline and defining the face.
 Worn by the likes of James Dean and Malcom X, these iconic glasses project a strong and mysterious image.
 Popular in the 1950s and 1960s, their appeal faded for many years, until they enjoyed a surge of popularity from 2010 onwards with the rise of retro style and vintage culture.

-In 1956, Ray-Ban began manufacturing the timeless Wayfarer.
+In 1956, Ray-Ban began manufacturing the timeless trapezoid glasses.
 This design, with its plastic frame, was modern and cool, worn by famous faces such as John F Kennedy and Audrey Hepburn.
 Despite a few ups and downs since the 1950s, this style has stood the test of time.
-The Wayfarer has become a cult classic, and stands today as a failsafe type of retro sunglasses for men.
+The trapezoid frame has become a cult classic, and stands today as a failsafe type of retro sunglasses for men.

 1970s and 1980s:

 The 1970s saw some fantastic reiterations of older styles.
 New styles also emerged, such as John Lennon’s classic round sunglasses.
 Aviators were reimagined with new colors to fit a new aesthetic, creating sunglasses that are as distinctively 70s as bell-bottom trousers and platform shoes.
 In 1986, the release of the movie Top Gun saw a huge surge in the popularity of Aviators, modeled in the film by Tom Cruise.

 Disclosure, in Brown Metal

 Yes, the 1990s were nearly thirty years ago, and are now officially retro.
 We know, it snuck up on us too.
 But rather than wondering quite where the last three decades have gone, lets instead celebrate the fact that some iconic 90s styles are now back with a bang.
 How about embracing some retro futurism with 90s inspired wraparound sunglasses?